 Please take a minute to view the video.

-Please give me your feedback regarding the video and if you know any motivated dyslexic high school or college student’s that could use my special assistance, please visit me at the fallowing website:
+Please give me your feedback regarding the video and if you know any high school or college student’s with dyslexia that could use my special assistance, please visit me at the following website:

 Information on how we can help.

 Filling out the form on the right side of the webpage, below my picture entitles a student to a free one-hour diagnostic session.

 If you've learned that you may be facing learning disorders in yourself or in your child, the good news is that there's often a great deal of help available.

 The most common time when learning disorders are diagnosed is during childhood.
 This is when most children enter school and when learning problems surface.
 Teachers and parents may notice that a child struggles to meet specific goals like other children, but is intellectually strong.
 This may lead to a health care provider diagnosing some type of developmental problem or, in many cases, a learning disability.

 These are a few of the learning disabilities many students are diagnosed with each year:

 - ADHD or attention deficient hyperactivity disorders, including attention deficit disorder (lacking the hyperactivity)